 - OPTN committee updates presented by Regional Representatives of OPTN committees

 - Policy proposals presented by Regional Representatives from the sponsoring committees followed by discussion and voting (discussion items only)

-- Regional comments on proposals are posted to the OPTN website in the public comment section* and shared with the sponsoring committee for each proposal and the OPTN Board of Directors for consideration.
+- Regional sentiment and comments on proposals are posted to the OPTN website in the public comment section* and shared with the sponsoring committee for each proposal and the OPTN Board of Directors for consideration.

 *Members and general public are encouraged to post individual comments on the OPTN website in the public comment section.